Favorite Halloween Treat Recipes

 Decorating Directions courtesy of Duncan Hines Pumpkin Patch Cupcakes

 1. Cut the licorice twists into 3/4 inch pieces to make the pumpkin stems.
 Tint the vanilla frosting orange with the food coloring.
 Tint 1/2 cup of the orange frosting a darker shade of orange with more food coloring.
-Spoon the darker orange frosting into a ziplock bag; set aside.
+Spoon the darker orange frosting into a ziploc bag; set aside.

 2. Place orange decorating sugar into a shallow bowl.
 Spread the orange frosting on top of the cupcakes mounding slightly in the center.
 Starting on the edge, roll the cupcake tops in the sugar to cover completely.